 - Bedding (pillow and sleeping bag)

-Although teams “earn their keep,” having them bring money to cover their expenses and contribute to on-going projects on campus allows us to maintain the budget and provide much needed scholarship funds.
+Although teams “earn their keep,” having them bring money to cover their expenses and contribute to ongoing projects on campus allows us to maintain the budget and provide much-needed scholarship funds.

 We ask that teams should expect to bring along project money of $500-2500 (or supplies to complete the project to be coordinated with the business manager if a particular project is planned ahead of time.)
 If an unskilled team is coming such as a youth group a base amount of $1500 is recommended.
-(This is gauged by things like the size of church, other benefits of having the group, the size of the group coming, etc.) In addition a daily rate of $20-35 a day per person for room and board is requested.
+(This is gauged by things like the size of the church, other benefits of having the group, the size of the group coming, etc.) In addition, a daily rate of $20-35 a day per person for room and board is requested.

-We welcome teams throughout the year, though most groups come during summer months.
+We welcome teams throughout the year, though most groups come during the summer months.
 Teams come for as little as a couple of days and for as long as a few weeks.
 Whatever your interest, please contact Will Mosier-Peterson, Director of Advancement at 606-693-4802 x101 to begin planning your trip to Oakdale.